markusmoenig/SignedLua/README.md

 * Various artist tools specific for modeling (todo).

+* Being able to create new SDF primitives and other procedural elements (Sky, clouds etc) using the meta language and share them with the community.

-* A large library of procedural materials and objects (todo).
+* A library for procedural materials and objects (todo).

 * A terrain editor and renderer (todo).